SandorJokai/LEMP-stack/README.md

 Create virtual hosts (*sudo vi /etc/nginx/sites-avaialble/virthost-1*) to test how it can be reached the different contents via url, just like if we would have used more servers.
 To do so, the most easiest way is just copy the default configfile and modify it (*server_name, root...*), uncomment line if necessary.

+In order to make our life easier, let's change the root of all sites (/*virtualhosts including the default page*/) from the default /var/www/html to /var/www/.
+Besides, it is very important to give same names all the index files as in their config server_name

-Create an index file as well in /var/www and put some codes:
+So let's create an index file in /var/www and put some codes:

 $ sudo vi /var/www/virthost-1

 Don't forget to reboot the nginx to update the modifications.

+For testing how works, just click on (*public ip dns --> open address*) in aws EC2 dashboard.
+We should see a notice first, because we have self-signed certificate, just click okay.

 <h3>Make the server more interactive...</h3>
 Once we have done the previous steps, we also need to install some php modules with the php itself.